RAMIREDDYGAYATHRI02/RAMIREDDYGAYATHRI02/README.md

   - Contributed to improving site performance and accessibility.<br>
   - Focused on creating intuitive user experiences and enhancing visual design elements.<br>
          🎖 Achieved a global rank of 500 in CSS Battle.<br>
-         🎨 Worked as a Designer & Developer on various projects using HTML, CSS, JavaScript, Bootstrap, and Figma.<br><br>
+         🎨 Worked as a Designer & Developer on various projects using HTML, CSS, JavaScript, Bootstrap, and Figma.<br>